 2 Existing empirical literature

 This section provides an overview of the empirical literature on the impact of bank capital, bank regulatory requirements and of bank capital buffers (the difference between capital and capital requirements) on the supply of bank credit.
 The estimation attempted in this empirical literature is extremely challenging.
-One reason for this, a prediction of the theory of bank capital as summarised in Appendix 1, is that the relationships involved are highly non-linear.
+One reason for this, a prediction of the theory of bank capital as summarised in Appendix A, is that the relationships involved are highly non-linear.
 For well capitalised banks with substantial capital buffers, when there is very low probability of breaching minimum required capital requirements over the period for which credit is extended, then changes in the level of bank capital or of required regulatory requirements have a relatively small impact on overall cost of funding and credit supply.
 As capital buffers fall the probability of a breach of minimum capital requirements increases non-monotonically as buffers fall towards zero, at first only slightly and then much more substantially.
 The impact of a change in capital requirements on credit supply increases non-monotonically along with the increase in probability of breach.

 A second reason is the confounding impact of both credit demand and of banks own risk and capital management.
 For example, bank capital may fall and bank capital requirements may be increased at the same time as the bank’s own borrowers are reducing demand for credit; and additionally the bank itself may be increasing its assessments of borrower’s risk of default.
 For both these reasons banks may reduce lending to that borrower independently of any associated change in capital requirements or capital buffers.
-Furthermore, it is also necessary to take account of the dynamics of bank capital management and the consequent enogeneity of changes in bank capital and bank capital buffers.
+Furthermore, it is also necessary to take account of the dynamics of bank capital management and the consequent endogeneity of changes in bank capital and bank capital buffers.
 Specifically (this is the case for the changes in Basel III minimum capital requirements in South Africa investigated in the present paper) changes in capital requirement can be announced well before they are implemented, giving banks the opportunity to increase capital buffers and both smooth and minimise the portfolio impact of changed capital requirements when they are implemented.

 Despite these empirical challenges, the literature does reveal that bank capital and also changing bank capital requirements can have a substantial impact on bank credit supply when banks are capital constrained.
-An early branch of this literature exploits differences in capitalisation of bank holding companies and bank subsidiaries/ branches (to correct for the endogeneity of bank capital, resulting from the impact of credit demand on bank earnings and hence capital) in order to quantify the impact of a fall of capitalisation on the supply of bank credit.
-Peek and Rosengren (1997) find that in the period 1989H1 to 1995:H2 a 1% reduction in the Japanese bank parent risk-based capital ratio, due to the Japanese financial crisis , reduces the six-monthly growth rate of total lending by Japanese bank branches in the US by approximately 1.9% of total branch assets and C&I lending by 0.8% of total assets.
+An early branch of this literature exploits differences in capitalisation of bank holding companies and bank subsidiaries/ branches (to correct for the endogeneity of bank capital, resulting from the impact of credit demand on bank earnings and hence capital) to quantify the impact of a fall of capitalisation on the supply of bank credit.
+Peek and Rosengren (1997) find that in the period 1989H1 to 1995:H2 a 1% reduction in the Japanese bank parent risk-based capital ratio, due to the Japanese financial crisis, reduces the six-monthly growth rate of total lending by Japanese bank branches in the US by approximately 1.9% of total branch assets and C&I lending by 0.8% of total assets.